collinsowusu/PyGEE-paper-2021/README.md

 Overview
 ========

-The repository contains datasets and Jupyter Notebooks used for the validation of PyGEE-SWToolbox
+The repository contains datasets and Jupyter Notebooks used for the validation of [PyGEE-SWToolbox](https://github.com/collinsowusu/PyGEE-SWToolbox).

 Dirctories
 ==========